NewThingsCo/urban-green-explorer/README.md

 ### Prettier

+Fix all files with:

 ```
 $ npm run prettier
 ```

-If using [Visual Studio Code][vscode], the editor should fix these errors automatically.
+If using [Visual Studio Code][vscode], the editor should format the files you edit automatically.

 ## Build for production